MooreJesseB/iterators_lab/README.md

 would log each value in the array to the console.

-* `map` - Takes an array and a function, or action, and returns an equivalent array that has had each value in the original array modified in the same way by the function.
+* `map` - Takes an array and a function and returns an equivalent array that has had each value in the original array modified in the same way by the function.
 Ex:

 map([5, 3, 11, 24, 2], function(value){
 	return value * 2;